 In connection with the Merger, the Company entered into an investor rights agreement (the "Investor Rights Agreement").
 The Investor Rights Agreement provides the stockholders party thereto with certain rights with respect to the nomination of members to our board of directors.
 Prior to the completion of our IPO, pursuant to the Investor Rights Agreement, HG Vora Capital Management, LLC ("HG Vora") had the right to nominate four directors to our board of directors.
-Following the completion of our IPO, for so long as HG Vora owns (i) at least 9% of our issued and outstanding common stock for60 consecutive days, HG Vora may nominate one members of our board of directors.
-If HG Vora may nominate one members of our board of directors.
-If HG Vora may not nominate any members of our board of directors pursuant to the Investor Rights Agreement.
+Following the completion of our IPO, for so long as HG Vora owns (i) at least 9% of our issued and outstanding common stock for60 consecutive days, HG Vora may nominate two of the members of our board of directors, and (ii) at least 5% of our issued and outstanding common stock for60 consecutive days, HG Vora may nominate one member of our board of directors.
+If HG Vora owns less than 5% of our issued and outstanding common stock for60 consecutive days, then HG Vora may not nominate any members of our board of directors pursuant to the Investor Rights Agreement.

-Prior to the completion of our IPO, NLCP Holdings, LLC had the right to designate three directors to our board of directors.
+Prior to the completion of our IPO, NLCP Holdings, LLC had the right to designatethree directors to our board of directors.
 Subsequent to our IPO, NLCP Holdings, LLC no longer has these rights.